 Location, hours and services

 Have a trusty MSR product that needs service or repair?
-The MSR Warranty & Repair Shop is located at 130 South Dakota Street, Seattle, 98134, and is open Monday-Friday 8:00 a.m. to 4:00 p.m.
+The MSR Warranty & Repair Shop is located at 130 South Dakota Street, Seattle, 98134, and is accepting gear by mail (be aware there may be a wait as demand is high).
 Here are a few of the main services it offers:

-Stove overhaul ($25): This may include a thorough cleaning, as well as replacing the fuel line, and installing new legs, new flame rings and a new wick.
+This may include a thorough cleaning, as well as replacing the fuel line, and if necessary installing new legs, new flame rings and a new wick.
 Afterward, the stove is burn-tested to ensure it’s working to MSR standards.

-Fuel pump overhaul ($10): The team will change the pump’s O-rings and conduct a pressure test to ensure sure it’s operating within MSR specs.
+The team will clean the pump, change and lubricate the pump’s O-rings and pump cup, and conduct a pressure test to ensure it’s operating within MSR specs.

-Tent poles: Broken poles are replaced for free thanks to their limited lifetime warranty.
+If less than 3 years old, broken poles are replaced for free thanks to their 3-year limited warranty.
+Older tents can be repaired for $5 per pole segment and $20 per shock cord repair.
 The technicians’ “Tent Bible” includes tent schematic drawings that date back to 1998, and the shop has the pole segments to service many of those tents.

-Tent fabric: Our in-house seamstress can sew in panels, fix mesh rips, and tape worn seams.
+Our in-house seamstress can sew in panels, fix mesh rips, and tape replacement panel seams.
+A seam-sealing service is available for Xtreme Shield fabric tents.
 The team can also replace the sliders on the zippers (but not the zippers themselves).